minnesotanlp/scholawrite/index.md

 ### Location

-This is an **remote** study.
+This is a **remote** study.
 You just need to turn on our ScholaWrite system and work on your overleaf project.

 ### Timeframe